jtamanas/waterfall/README.md

 - moved url bar to the right
 - removed macOS buttonbox (i.e. close, minimize, full screen)
 - allow for smaller windows
-- tab sizing mimics safari v14
+- more extreme adaptive tab sizing
+- added margins to left and right window edges to allow for easier dragging on smaller windows

 ## Themes